Beautiful Certified Wildlife Habitats garden makes for pretty viewing at Allied Arts neighborhood home

 That was intriguing enough for us to pay a visit to the Leblang home, accompanied by InMenlo contributing photographer Frances Freyberg.

 Jonathan said that they enlisted the help of Julie Powers Landscape Services, who did the design and selected most of the plants.
-“But I got a packet of wildflowers and sprinkled them all over the yard,” said Zachary.

 “We have a family of raccoons who live around here, and they visit, as do lots of honeybees and hummingbirds,” explained Jonathan.